 Symphony No. 8: A tribute to Haydn - click here to watch

-Symphony No. 9: ‘Up above the starts he must dwell’ - click here to watch
+Symphony No. 9: ‘Up above the stars he must dwell’ - click here to watch

 Beethoven’s process of composition meant wrestling not just with beauty and emotion but also with political and humanitarian themes.
 During these uncertain times, perhaps more than any other composer, he gives us a feeling of triumph over adversity.
 The symphonies express Beethoven’s own bravery in the face of personal problems and these documentaries capture John Eliot Gardiner and the ORR tackling the music with a mixture of scholarship, energy, imagination and a complete devotion to Beethoven’s miraculous vision.